 - Sex.
 Males are more likely to develop central sleep apnea than are females.

 - Age.
-Central sleep apnea is more common among older adults, especially adults older than age 65, possibly because they may have other medical conditions or sleep patterns that are more likely to cause central sleep apnea.
+Central sleep apnea is more common among older adults, especially those older than age 60.
+This could be because people older than 60 are likely to have other medical conditions or sleep patterns that are linked to central sleep apnea.

 - Opioid use.
-Opioid medications may increase the risk of central sleep apnea.
+Opioid medicines may increase the risk of central sleep apnea.

-For some people, complex sleep apnea goes away with continued use of a CPAP device.
+For some people, complex sleep apnea goes away with continued use of their CPAP device.
 Other people may be treated with a different kind of positive airway pressure therapy.

 Central sleep apnea is a serious medical condition.
 Some complications include:

 Fatigue.
-The repeated awakenings associated with sleep apnea make normal, restorative sleep impossible.
-People with central sleep apnea often experience severe fatigue, daytime drowsiness and irritability.
+The repeated awakenings associated with sleep apnea make restorative sleep impossible.
+People with central sleep apnea often have severe fatigue, daytime drowsiness and irritability.

-You may have difficulty concentrating and find yourself falling asleep at work, while watching television or even when driving.
+You might have trouble focusing.
+You also may find yourself falling asleep at work, while watching television or even while driving.

 Cardiovascular problems.
-In addition, sudden drops in blood oxygen levels that occur during central sleep apnea may adversely affect heart health.
+Sudden drops in blood oxygen levels that occur during central sleep apnea can affect heart health.

 If you have heart disease, repeated episodes of low blood oxygen increase the risk of irregular heart rhythms.